 - A test missed for any reason (good or bad) will be replaced using questions on the final exam from the same sections.
 The percentage of those questions answered correctly will become the percent score on the missed exam. - A test may be completed before the scheduled test date, or on the scheduled test date but at a different time and place, with prior approval.
 A test may not be taken after the scheduled test date.
-If you miss the last chapter test or the final exam, I reserve the right to assign you a final course grade of "I" (Incomplete). - You must complete each in-class test within the time allotted during the class period. - Once you have seen a test, you may not leave the room unless you submit that test and say that you are done.
-A test can be as long as one-and-a-half hours. - All materials in your work area during testing, including calculator electronic memory, are subject to my thorough and unannounced inspection. - No class-related content may be stored in calculator memory for use during tests. - Scores on all tests will be rounded to the nearest percent or half percent.
+If you miss the final exam, I reserve the right to assign you a final course grade of "I" (Incomplete). - You must complete each in-class test within the time allotted during the class period. - Once you have seen a test, you may not leave the room unless you submit that test (completed).
+A test can be as long as two-and-a-half hours. - All materials in your work area during testing, including calculator electronic memory, are subject to my thorough and unannounced inspection. - You are NOT permitted to use any calculator other than the TI-84 Plus until you contact me during my office hours and show me that you know how to clear its memory. - No class-related content may be stored in calculator memory for use during tests. - Scores on all tests will be rounded to the nearest percent or half percent.